Degeneration of endomorphisms of the complex projective space in the hybrid space: Introduction

-The construction of the hybrid is canonical enough so that any meromorphic family of endomorphisms $\{R_t\}_{t\in \D^*}$ as above induces a continuous map on $\PP^k_{\hyb,r}$ whose action on $\tau^{-1}(0)$ is conjugated to $\sR$ by $\psi_{\NA}$.
+It follows from properties (2) and (3) that the construction of the hybrid space is functorial enough so that any meromorphic family of endomorphisms $\{R_t\}_{t\in \D^*}$ as above induces a continuous (in fact analytic) map on $\PP^{k}_{\hyb}$ whose action on $\tau^{-1}(0)$ is equal to $\mathcal{R}$.
 One can now state our main result.

 \begin{Theorem}~ Fix $r\in (0,1)$.
-Let $\{R_t\}_{t\in \D}$ be any meromorphic family of endomorphisms of degree $d\ge2$ of $\PP^k_\C$ that is parameterized by the unit disk, and let $\sR$ be the endomorphism induced by this family on the Berkovich space $\PP^k_{\C((t)),r}$.
-For any $t\neq 0$, denote by $\mu_t$ the measure of maximal entropy of $R_t$, and let $\mu_{\sR}$ be the Chambert-Loir measure associated to $\sR$.
+Let $\{R_t\}_{t\in \D}$ be any meromorphic family of endomorphisms of degree $d\ge2$ of $\PP^k_\C$ that is parameterized by the unit disk, and let $\mathcal{R}$ be the endomorphism induced by this family on the Berkovich space $\PP^{k,\an}_{\C((t))}$.
+For any $t\neq 0$, denote by $\mu_t$ the measure of maximal entropy of $R_t$, and let $\mu_{\mathcal{R}}$ be the Chambert-Loir measure associated to $\mathcal{R}$.

 Then one has the weak convergence of measures